docker/labs-tape/README.md

 ## How does Tape work?

-> NB: This describes the current implementation that is very minimal and doesn't achieve all of the ambitious goals
-> as described above.
-Namely it works only with plain YAML and JSON manifests and doesn't yet have key integrations,
-> e.g. with Helm or other tools.

 Tape can parse a directory with Kubernetes configuration and find all canonical references to application images.
 If an image reference contains a digest, Tape will use it, otherwise it resolves it by making a registry API call.
 For each of the images, Tape searches of all well-known related tags, such as external signatures, attestations and